rmnavr/fptk/docs/resultM.md

-    (unwrapR    r)          ; returns contained Success value or throws error when not Success (unwrapR_or r default)  ; returns contained Success value or falls back to default (unwrapE    r)          ; returns contained Failure value or throws error when not Failure (unwrapE_or r default)  ; returns contained Success value or falls back to default
+    (unwrapR    r)          ; returns contained Success value or throws error when not Success (unwrapR_or r default)  ; returns contained Success value or falls back to default (unwrapE    r)          ; returns contained Failure value or throws error when not Failure (unwrapE_or r default)  ; returns contained Failure value or falls back to default

     ; If you need to access contained value no matter if it is Success or Failure, use: r.value